viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 brew install --HEAD viam-server
 ```

--   Step 3: Await connection.
-You should see that your robot is live on your robot's page from the Viam app.
+-   Step 3: Await connection.You should see that your robot is live on your robot's page from the Viam app.

 ## How to configure your mock robot in the Viam app

 Now that you have set up Viam server on your development machine, let's get back to setting up your mock robot in the Viam app.
 First, go to the Viam app at [app.viam.com](https://app.viam.com/) on your web browser, navigate to the robot running the server you set up, and select the **CONFIG** tab.

 ![A screenshot from the Viam app showing the CONFIG tab from the mock robot.](../img/how_to_build_a_mock_robot/image4.png)

 For this tutorial, we will show you how to set up a mock robot with a fake board, arm, and motor.

 For each component, you will need to create a new component.
 For the component **Type**, select **board/arm/motor**.
 Then you can name them whatever you like (You will need to reference these names later once we connect to your mock robot with the Python SDK).
 For each **Model**, select **fake**, then click **new component**.

 Once the board, arm, and motor components have been created, you will need to add the fake board as a dependency of the arm and the motor using the **Depends On** field.
 This is because robot parts can depend on other components to work.
 In this instance, your mock arm and motor will be connected and controlled by the fake board.

 {{% alert title="Tip" color="tip" %}}
 Feel free to add any other components to your mock robot that you want to test out, like a motor or a servo.
 Just be sure that for any additional components you add, you are using the **fake** model for each.
 {{% /alert %}}

 ## Controlling your mock robot using the Viam App